confetti-framework/docs/architecture-concepts/container.md

 ## Basics

-The Confetti CMS uses Go's `context.Context` to manage dependencies and handle dependency injection in a structured and idiomatic way.
+You can use Go's `context.Context` to manage dependencies and handle dependency injection in a structured and idiomatic way.
 Dependency injection is a design pattern where struct dependencies are provided externally rather than created inside the struct itself.

 Let's look at a simple example: